Back to blog

 In contrast, home improvements add value to your property and prolong the useful life of your home.
 Installing a new water heater, for example, would be considered an improvement.

 Generally, when you improve your home, you help increase its resale value, and you can deduct the costs of these improvements.
 There's a catch, though.
-You can only claim these tax deductions the year you sell your home.
+You can only claim these tax deductions the year you sell your home, as of the 2024 tax year.

 Home Improvements Tax Deductible Expenses